 If there is concern that the spirit may be stuck in the Bardo there are practices and rituals in many spiritual traditions to support those who have passed.
 In the Tibetan Buddhist tradition a practice called Phowa is utilized to aid the spirit of someone who has died transfer their consciousness from their earthly lifetime into the energy state of pure truth.
 Thus they are clear and unimpeded to progress as a spiritual being in their pure state.
 This practice is commonly done whether or not there is concern of the spirit being stuck in the Bardo.

 There is a second part to these two scenarios.
 It is possible to communicate with beings in the spirit realm who have never been incarnate as a person on earth.
 From our view they are purely energetic beings.
 The issue is not whether or not this can happen.
 The issue and caveat is don't connect with just anyone*.
 Much as you, generally, don't connect with random strangers in an intimately, meaningful way.
-Be selective about who you connect with in the energetic realm.
+Be selective about who you connect with in the energetic realm as well.
 It's a good idea to connect with known or established energies that we are confident are wholesome and motivated by the highest good.
 It is not a good practice to be open to any random, energy being who* happens to be hanging around.

 By spending time contemplating the impermanence of our lives we can move through the initial stages of fear and aversion to death.
 To recognize how potentially fragile and temporary our time here on earth may be we are better able to embrace our lives on a daily basis.
 This contemplation can bring clarity to our genuine heartfelt connections to others and help us to truly connect with those we love.
-I refer to Tibetan Buddhism a lot for two main reasons.
+I refer to Tibetan Buddhist teachings and teachers a lot for two main reasons.
 First, they have maps for things that are not understood about our human condition in western culture.
 We don't even have words for much of it.
 And second, though they appear to spend a lot of time considering death, they are collectively the happiest group of people that I have ever encountered.
 Not frivously happy, but deeply, authentically filled with joy and compassion.

 *not sure what the appropriate pronoun would be in this circumstance.